 19. Jeans are not explicitly listed as a no-no on the dress code, but it’s an understood rule.
 In the crowd of thousands, we saw only four people wearing their denim on the green.

-20. The beer list at The Masters expanded in 2016.
+20. The beer list at The Masters expanded in recent years.
 In addition to the domestic and imported varieties, you could also order an American craft beer.
 No labels were in sight, but our sources at The Augusta Chronicle confirm it was Blue Moon on tap.
 But this changes from year-to-year.
 Can you guess which one it it?

 21. Georgia allows Sunday sales of alcohol at noon, but don’t expect to drink until at least 12:30 on the final day.
 No beer sales are allowed until the last church calls to indicate that church is out.

 22. Want to know how many people attended The Masters Tournament and the practice rounds?
 So do we, but the Augusta National is hush-hush about those numbers.

 23. You can’t bring your phone or a camera into the course during the tournament.
 If you’re dying for photos, the practice rounds are when you want to visit.
 Cameras are allowed on those days.
 But phones are NEVER allowed.

 24. Don’t even think about breaking the rules about cameras (or otherwise.)
 You will be politely escorted out by the GBI, and the passholder’s rights will be forever revoked.

 25. So how do you prove you were at The Masters without the ability to snap a selfie?
 Head over to the Founder’s Circle where you can get a free snap in front of the Club House.
 Don’t miss peeking at Magnolia Lane as you are standing in line.